 Supporting Local Business

-With more than 700 suppliers in 43 states, LCS subcontractors include Rolls Royce, Fairbanks Morse, BAE, EADS and Raytheon, among others.
-The Marinette Marine shipyard is expanding its facilities and hiring more employees in the next few years to support production of two LCSs per year.
+With more than 900 suppliers in 43 states, LCS subcontractors include Rolls Royce, Fairbanks Morse, BAE, EADS and Raytheon, among others.
+The Marinette Marine shipyard has expand its facilities and will be hiring more employees in the next few years to support production of two LCSs per year.